 Q: Has Three Stewards done anything to preserve The Manor House Inn to date?

 A: Yes.
-Three Stewards have invested well over half a million dollars into The Manor House already by, among other things, replacing the roof, painting the exterior of the Inn building, addressing structural repairs, completing various Fire Code upgrades and electrical / plumbing system upgrades, and addressing various landscaping concerns, including removing several invasives and pruning overgrown trees and vegetation on-site.
+Three Stewards have invested well over half a million dollars into The Manor House already by, among other things, replacing the roof, painting the exterior of the Inn building, addressing structural repairs, completing various Fire Code upgrades and electrical / plumbing system updates, and addressing various landscaping concerns, including pruning overgrown trees and vegetation on-site.
 But there’s far more work to be done.

 Site Improvement Plan